Dwarf Fortress: Reception

-The game received attention mainly because of its emergent gameplay, ASCII graphics, complexity, poor interface and difficulty.
+The game received attention mainly because of its emergent gameplay, ASCII arts, complexity, poor interface and difficulty.
 Many reviewers described the game as unusually difficult to learn.
 It has been compared to other simulation games like SimCity and The Sims, Dungeon Keeper, and roguelike games like NetHack.
 However, reviewers praised Adams' independence and attention to detail.
 Gamasutra said, "There have been few indie gaming success stories as big as Dwarf Fortress."
 Wired magazine, following one of its updates, described it as an "obtuse, wildly ambitious work-in-progress [that] mashes the brutal dungeon crawling of roguelikes with the detail-oriented creativity of city-building sims."

 Dwarf Fortress was praised for its depth and complexity.
 Jonah Weiner from The New York Times stated, "Many simulation games offer players a bag of building blocks, but few dangle a bag as deep, or blocks as small and intricately interlocking, as Dwarf Fortress."
 PC Gamers Steve Hogarty commented, "Dwarf Fortresss reluctance to expend even a joule of energy in prettying itself results in astonishing hidden complexity."
 Regarding the open-ended nature and emergent gameplay, Rock Paper Shotguns Graham Smith found that with its procedurally generated world and characters simulated "down to the most minute detail", the game's results are "often hilarious, occasionally tragic, and always surprising."
 Mike Rose from Gamasutra said, "... to an outsider looking in on this game so many years into development, with such a wide scope of features and potential play styles, it's fair to say that getting into Dwarf Fortress is perhaps one of the most daunting tasks the video game industry as a whole can provide."